 Approximately two driven piles shall be tested in one day.
 The testing Consultant personnel shall drill holes into the pile to be tested so that transducers (two accelerometers and two strain gauges) shall be attached.
 Testing procedures shall be conformed to ASTM D 4945.

-When the transducers have been placed in position and the recording and processing equipment has been made ready to receive the acceleration and strain measurements, the shall instruct the Contractor regarding the drop height and the Contractor shall strike the driven pile with the hammer as many times as is required to obtain adequate measurements as determined by the .
+When the transducers have been placed in position and the recording and processing equipment has been made ready to receive the acceleration and strain measurements, the Project Manager shall instruct the Contractor regarding the drop height and the Contractor shall strike the driven pile with the hammer as many times as is required to obtain adequate measurements as determined by the Project Manager.

-The shall ask the Contractor to provide surveying instrument to monitor the pile set after each strike.
+The Project Manager shall ask the Contractor to provide surveying instrument to monitor the pile set after each strike.

-After the dynamic testing measurements have been obtained and analysed and a report has been submitted, the shall provide instructions for the results.
+After the dynamic testing measurements have been obtained and analysed and a report has been submitted, the Project Manager shall provide instructions for the results.

 d) Dynamic Load Test Procedure on Bored Piles